 The Australian Farm Institute leads the farm policy discussions to ensure a viable future for the Australian agricultural community, delivers timely analysis and insights on priority farm policy issues, and promotes evidence-based policy solutions that maximise the economic and social wellbeing of our farmers.

 - Agricultural business – focusing on issues that impact on the ability of farmers and supply chain actors to operate profitable businesses

-- Agricultural resources – focusing on natural resource management issues which impact farmers (natural, human, financial, intellectual, social or relationship and manufactured resources)
+- Agricultural resources – focusing on resource management issues which impact farmers (natural, human, financial, intellectual, social or relationship and manufactured resources)

 - Agricultural communities – focusing on social issues impacting on farmers and their regional communities